RiyaRanaa/SDN-Intrusion-and-Anomaly-Detection/README.md

 # SDN-Intrusion-and-Anomaly-Detection
-Project Title: SDN Intrusion and Anomaly Detection Using Machine Learning
+SDN Intrusion and Anomaly Detection Using Machine Learning

 Description:
 This project implements an intrusion and anomaly detection system for Software-Defined Networks (SDN) using machine learning techniques.
 SDN, being a dynamic and programmable network architecture, requires robust security mechanisms to detect and prevent potential attacks.